samirillion/c9-surgical-import/README.md

 ## Key Features

-- "Remembers" data from previous steps, allowing you to dynamically create, get, and update posts with the CSV data.
+- "Remembers" data from previous steps, allowing you to dynamically create and update posts with the CSV data.
 - Custom scripting language for CSV value manipulation.

 ## Using the Plugin